 If you ever find yourself in Paris, Cy Twombly’s mural in Louvre is well worth visiting.
 Cy Twombly was remarkable in every way, having created a lasting legacy with his works which include sculptures, paintings, drawings, and photography.

 Cy Twombly & his permanent work at the Louvre

-Home to the Mona Lisa, the Louvre is highly regarded as the best art museum in the word holding an unparalleled collection of artworks that have been produced through the ages.
-As such, it is the greatest honor for any artists to have his or her works included in the Louvre, and Cy Twombly enjoyed the rare opportunity to create a permanent work for one of the world’s most respected art museum.
+Home to the Mona Lisa, the Louvre is highly regarded as the best art museum in the world holding an unparalleled collection of artworks that have been produced through the ages.
+As such, it is the greatest honor for any artist to have his or her works included in the Louvre, and Cy Twombly enjoyed the rare opportunity to create a permanent work for one of the world’s most respected art museums.
 Twombly was selected by a council of international artists as part of the museum’s commitment to incorporate contemporary art within its collection and galleries and became the first American to ever create a permanent work installation for the Louvre.

 Where is the work located?

 His installation featured a 3,750-square-foot noteworthy painting on the ceiling of the Salle des Bronzes1, which is inside of the Sully Wing, one of the largest and oldest wings of the Louvre.
 Alongside German Anselm Kiefer and Frenchman Francois Morellet, Twombly is the third artist to ever paint a permanent modern decorative work for the Louvre.